 “Masterfully researched and reported. . . .
 What is striking about Freedman's agile telling of the tale of Humphrey's emergence as a national figure is that, because the book is so compelling and ennobling of the Minnesotan, the reader is left with an even deeper sense of loss--and with the aching question of what might have been.” -- John Nichols, The Progressive

-"Freedman enlarges the reader's understanding of Humphrey while also offering vivid, rich, and unsettling details about politics, society, racism, and antisemitism in mid-twentieth-century America...An illuminating look at an important yet overlooked facet of American history." -- John Rowen, Booklist
+"Freedman enlarges the reader's understanding of Humphrey while also offering vivid, rich, and unsettling details about politics, society, racism, and antisemitism in mid-twentieth-century America...An illuminating look at an important yet overlooked facet of American history." -- John Rowen, Booklis

 “With insight and grace, Samuel G. Freedman has given us a compelling and important account of Hubert H. Humphrey’s critical role in the the freedom struggles of the mid-2039th century.
 It takes nothing away from the sacrifices and bravery of Black Americans to note Humphrey’s commitment to achieving justice for all — the great goal of America’s still-unfinished journey.”